 Proterra is the leading U.S. manufacturer of zero-emission commercial transit solutions and makes the world's first all-electric, fast-charge public transit bus.
 These buses are currently in service in California at Foothill Transit and Stockton RTD, as well as many locations throughout the country.
-Proterra's buses charge along their routes in less than 10 minutes with an automated roof top charger and then continue on their routes all day long, offering functionally unlimited range.
-Proterra's CATALYST bus achieves 21+ miles per gallon equivalent performance, 500%+ better than diesel and CNG buses.
-In addition, Proterra's advanced technology reduces carbon emissions by 70% or more compared to CNG or diesel buses.
+Proterra's buses charge along their routes in less than 7 minutes with an automated roof top charger and then continue on their routes all day long, offering functionally unlimited range.
+In addition, Proterra now offers range-extension on the fast-charge public transit bus to address the needs of transit operators for longer routes.
+Proterra's CATALYSTTM bus achieves 21+ miles per gallon equivalent performance, 500%+ better than diesel and CNG buses.
+Proterra's advanced technology reduces carbon emissions by 70% or more compared to CNG or diesel buses.
 Zero-emission transit buses provide the opportunity for all Californian's to ride an electric vehicle and realize the health and other associated benefits.